apache/logging-log4cxx/src/site/markdown/usage.md

     root logger, thereby circumventing the nonexistent *com* or *com.foo* loggers.
 This significantly improves the speed of the walk, especially in "sparse" hierarchies.

-    The cost of walking the hierarchy is typically 3 times slower than when logging is turned off entirely.

-3.  **Actually outputting log messages**

-    This is the cost of formatting the log output and sending it to its target destination.
-Here again, a serious effort was made to make layouts (formatters) perform as quickly as possible.
-The same is true for appenders.

 # Removing log statements {#removing-log-statements}